 The Advanced College Enrollment Institute is Gadsden State’s dual enrollment program.
 ACE Institute permits eligible high school students to enroll in college courses concurrently with high school classes available online, on a Gadsden State campus or at the student’s high schools.
 They are earning college and high school credit simultaneously.

 Eligible students may enroll in the ACE Institute during the Summer, Fall and Spring semesters.
 ACE Institute students may enroll in any Gadsden State course deemed acceptable by the student’s high school, including general education courses and career technical courses.

 ACE Institute students are responsible for the cost of all tuition, fees, books, materials and supplies.
 Students enrolled in certain career technical programs identified as high wage, high demand may qualify for a scholarship.
 The ACE Institute Scholarship is funded by the Career Technical Dual Enrollment Grant from the Alabama Community College System.
-ACE Institute Scholarship applications for the 2020-2021 school year will be available March 1, 2020, with an application priority deadline of April 15, 2020.
+ACE Institute Scholarship applications for the 2020-2021 school year will be available March 1, 2020, with an application deadline of July 3, 2020.
 Career technical programs given scholarship consideration include:

 - Air Conditioning and Refrigeration

 - Automotive Manufacturing Technology

 - Computer Science

 - Diesel Mechanics

 - Mechanical Design Technology

 - MSSC - Certified Production Technician